tmichoel/causal-inference-short-course/README.md

 > [!WARNING]
 > Do not use the *Delete* button, otherwise you will lose any changes *and* have to create a new Codespace.

-> [!TIP]
-> It is recommended to **make a copy of the notebook files** before you start working with them.
-This will allow to pull any updates I make to the repository into your codespace without any merge conflicts.

 ### Local installation

-#### **Clone or fork the repository**

-Download this code base or [fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo) the repository.
-Make sure to [sync your fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork) regularly to make sure it remains up-to-date!
-Notice that raw data are typically not included in the git-history and need to be downloaded independently.

-> [!TIP]
-> It is recommended to **make a copy of the notebook files** before you start working with them.
-This will avoid conflicts between your and my changes when you [sync your fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork).

 #### **Install Julia**